The War Doctor

 When a Time Lord operative named Veklin arrived to collect The Doctor for Cardinal Ollistra, he dismissed the summons in favourof going boating with Rejoice, where he informed herof his feelings and history with the war.
 After a burst of anger from him caused Rejoice to abandon ship to swim to the shore, The Doctor and Rejoice were dragged back to Gallifrey in the TARDIS by the powers of the Eye of Harmony under Ollistra’s command.
 After Rejoice was returned to Keska, (The Innocent) The Doctor was assigned the mission to locate Seratrix in the Null Zone with Veklin, Bennus and Arverton.

 However, The Doctor summoned his TARDIS to him with his sonic screwdriver and decided to enter the Null Zone on his own.
 He landed on Keska again and discovered that the Daleks had helped the Taalyens bypass the force field.
-Meeting up with Rejoice again, though many years later from her perspective, The Doctor discovered that Seratrix had made an alliance with The Daleks to stop the Time War and ensure peace by allowing them dominion over the Null Zone, at the cost of the thousand worlds within it, which were to be destroyed in The Daleks’ final assault on Gallifrey.
+Meeting up with Rejoice again, though many years later from her perspective, The Doctor discovered that Seratrix had made an alliance with The Daleks to stop the Time War and ensure peace by allowing them dominion over the Null Zone, at the cost of the thousand worlds within it, which were to be destroyed in the Daleks’ final assault on Gallifrey.
 (The Thousand Worlds)

 The Doctor and Rejoice tried to convince Seratrix of the Daleks’ deception, only to discover that Seratrix, Bennus and Arverton were part of a Time Lord conspiracy sect that was trying to form a peaceful truce with The Daleks.
 After Seratrix, Bennus and Arverton were killed by The Daleks after being convinced of the Daleks’ treachery, The Doctor allied himself with the leading Taalyen to destroy The Daleks by deafening them and had his Keskan allies detonating the drill early to stop The Daleks’ scheme.
 However, The Doctor was betrayed by Taalyens, and Rejoice was apparently killed.
 With their mission complete, The Doctor and Veklin were collected by Ollistra, who revealed the entire incident was her attempt to purge out Seratrix’s conspiracy.
 (The Heart of the Battle)